DarioDidi/railway-poll-api/README.md

 | GET | `/api/polls/{id}/results/` | Get results | No |
 | GET | `/api/analytics/` | Get analytics | Required |
 | GET | `/api/docs/` | API documentation | No |

+## Documentation endpoints:

+    A JSON view of your API specification at /swagger.json A YAML view of your API specification at /swagger.yaml A swagger-ui view of your API specification at /swagger/ A ReDoc view of your API specification at /redoc/